All Episodes

 As long as Democrats are required by their base to ridicule Bush's ends rather than his means, they will have lost the debate over foreign policy before it even starts.

-Mr. Groupman, they already have.
+Mr. Grutman, they already have.

-Your party at the elected level is invested in something called the Terrorist Bill of Rights, the Al-Qaeda Bill of Rights.
+Your party at the elected level is invested in something called the terrorist bill of rights, the Al-Qaeda Bill of Rights.

-It's not just these hundred wacko libs that you gathered with to watch State of the Union.
+Your party is making it plain it's not just these hundred wacko libs that you gathered with to watch State of the Union.

 Take a look at the floor of the House and the Senate the same night.

-Take a look at the time after time after time during the same moments when these hundred people were ringing their bells and laughing, take a look at the Democrats growling, glowering, sitting on their hands.
+Take a look at the time after time after time during the same moments when these hundred people were ringing their bells and laughing.

 You are dead wrong.